-- (i) to improve the marketability of Australian dairy produce; - (ii) to promote the consumption of Australian dairy produce, both in Australia and in foreign countries; - (iii) to assist in the marketing of Australian dairy produce for export and for trade and commerce among the States; - (iv) to ensure that GATT International Dairy Arrangement minimum prices are observed by controlling the export from Australia of dairy produce (export is prohibited except by the ADC or by a person who holds an export licence.
-Licensees are required to observe directions given to them by the ADC; - (v) to advise the Minister on matters relating to the marketing of dairy produce, including matters related to the export from Australia of dairy produce; - (vi) to provide loans to manufacturers for stocks of Australian dairy produce; and - (vii) to deal in dairy produce.
+- (i) to improve the marketability of Australian dairy produce; - (ii) to promote the consumption of Australian dairy produce, both in Australia and in foreign countries; - (iii) to assist in the marketing of Australian dairy produce for export and for trade and commerce among the States; - (iv) to ensure that GATT International Dairy Arrangement minimum prices are observed; - (v) to advise the Minister on matters relating to the marketing of dairy produce, including matters related to the export from Australia of dairy produce; - (vi) to provide loans to manufacturers for stocks of Australian dairy produce; and - (vii) to deal in dairy produce.

-Subject to certain restrictions, the Corporation is empowered to do all things that are necessary or convenient to be done in connection with the performance of its functions.
+Subject to certain restrictions, the ADC is empowered to do all things that are necessary or convenient to be done in connection with the performance of its functions.